emmaclinton/emmaclinton.github.io/DSM_sql/dsm.md

 FROM respoly_centroids;

 ```
 Our analysis will eventually be visually represented using the wards.
-We therefore need to join identifying information about the wards to the residences point layer, using the spatial relationship between residential points and wards to assign a "ward_name" value to residential points
+We therefore need to join identifying information about the wards to the residences point layer, using the spatial relationship between residential points and wards to assign a "ward_name" value to residential points.

 ```
 /* Join the wards data to the uni_residences table. */